 Vardy was again on the scoresheet, netting from the penalty spot after 30 minutes.
 Then Maguire made sure of success when doubling that advantage on 73.
 A tougher test is expected here, but there’s growing confidence in the ranks.

 Everton Searching for Consistency

-Despite millions spent in the transfer windows over the last two seasons trying to build a side capable of challenging for a spot in the Champions League, Everton were poor last season.
+Despite millions spent in the transfer windows over the last two seasons trying to build a side capable of challenging for a spot in the Champions League, Everton was poor last season.
 They have started this campaign in similar form.
-The Toffees have managed just two wins from their first seven; as such they have picked-up five points from the last 15 available to them.
+The Toffees have managed just two wins from their first seven; as such they have picked up five points from the last 15 available to them.
 The bare stats are reading an unimpressive draw-draw-loss-loss-win.

 Grab the Value on Vardy

 Both sides are more than good enough to win this match.
 However, what worries us is that both are just as likely to suffer another off day and lose.
 Leicester have won each of their last two, but it was against a pair of the division’s weaker sides, so we won’t get too carried away.
 Everton needed a half-time talking to from Silva to turn it on against a very average Cottagers.
 With that in mind, we’ll avoid the match betting – 6/5 Leicester – 23/10 Draw – 21/10 Everton, all three Coral prices.
 Instead, we’ll go with what we believe to be a safer punt.

 Jamie Vardy remains the go-to man for Leicester; when he plays well his side usually win.
 He’s a striker who is comfortable scoring important goals and the Englishman goes into this one having netted three times already this season.
 Back Vardy to score anytime vs Everton at 4/3, top price with 888Sport.